dibyendumajumdar/nj/README.md

 * Immediate focus is on trying to use the JIT engine behind a C front end [dmr_C](https://github.com/dibyendumajumdar/dmr_c) and with the help of that, as a backend JIT engine for [Ravi, a Lua 5.3 derived language](https://github.com/dibyendumajumdar/ravi).
 * I would like to further trim the library to make it even leaner and focussed - especially enable a build option that is minimal in size

+## Known Issues
+* The OMR technology originated for Java.
+In Java, stack values cannot be referenced through pointers.
+Hence stack values cannot be mofified indirectly via pointers, nor can be be aliased by function calls.
+OMR's optimizer (mainly the alias analysis framework in the optimizer) does not handle these scaenrios.
+Hence OMR at present cannot be successfully used as the JIT for a language such as C. The approach I am taking in dmr_C for now is to not allow constructs that are not supported.

 ## Merge Strategy

 I have [submitted a pull request](https://github.com/eclipse/omr/pull/3606) to Eclipse OMR for the C api as it stands.
 However that  does not do away with the need to maintain this project as I disagree with one aspect of the Eclipse OMR strategy which is to make the compiler depend on the port and thread libraries.